sassoftware/viya-ark/playbooks/viya-mmsu/README.md

-# SAS Viya Administration Resource Kit (SAS Viya ARK) - SAS Viya Multi-Machine Services Utilities Playbooks
+# SAS Viya Administration Resource Kit (SAS Viya ARK) - SAS Viya Multi-Machine Services Utilities Playbooks (MMSU)

 ## Introduction
 The SAS Viya Multi-Machine Services Utilities repository contains a set of playbooks to start or stop the SAS Viya services gracefully across the 1 - n machines that are identified in the inventory.ini file.